 Paul now counters the idea that freedom from the law means freedom to sin.
-It is very easy to give the sinful nature free reign in our lives, but those who have found new life in Christ are not impelled to evil, rather, they are impelled to resist evil.
+It is very easy to give the sinful nature free reign in our lives, but those who have found new life in Christ are not impelled toward evil, rather, they are constrained to resist evil.
 Given that believers possess new life in Christ, being daily shaped by the indwelling-compelling of the Spirit, Paul encourages his readers to give themselves to the leading of the Spirit.

 ii] Background: See 1:1-10.

 iii] Structure: Be led by the Spirit and not by the flesh:

 "If we live by the Spirit let us be guided by the Spirit", v25.

 a descriptive list of the works / acts of the flesh, v19-21;